-The progress of each intended dance major will be reviewed by the department faculty in the second semester of a student's second year.
-Progress must align with the technical proficiency standards outlined in this handbook as well as with the academic standards of the department and university.
-Insufficient technical and academic progress will impact the student's ability to continue/complete the degree in dance.
-In preparation for the second-year review, students are encouraged to continue dance training during the summer following the first year.
-See advisement information.
+In the spring of each year, the progress of each dance major will be formally reviewed by a panel of department faculty via individual meetings with each dance major in 1st, 2nd, and 3rd year reviews, and an exit interview for the 4th years.
+Student feedback is also welcome at this time.
+Academic progress must align with the technical proficiency standards outlined in this handbook as well as with the academic standards of the department and university.
+Insufficient technical and academic progress may impact the student's ability to continue/complete the degree in dance.